There is no actual installer for Mesen – run the Mesen.exe application and a first-run configuration wizard will be shown.

 You can use this screen via the key bindings for player 1 - e.g press the d-pad to change selection, and the

 A button to start the game.
 You can also navigate the screen with your mouse – use the arrows on each side of the screen to change game, and click on the game’s screenshot to start playing.

 Mesen has a number of shortcut keys that you may find useful:

-If you load a state by mistake, you can use the rewind feature to undo the load state action.
+If you load a state, reset or power cycle by mistake, you can use the rewind feature to undo the action.

 Mesen supports a large number of command-line options.